Find information about coronavirus and breast cancer surgery.

 The surgeon removes the entire breast, the lining of the chest muscles and some of the lymph nodes in the underarm area (axillary nodes).

-Some women choose to have breast reconstruction to help restore the look and feel of the breast that was removed.
+Some women choose to have breast reconstruction to help restore the look of the breast that was removed.

 Learn more about breast reconstruction.